kamerynjw/kamerynjw.github.io/teaching/2019/math242/syllabus.md

 I do not accept late homework.
 If you will miss class, make arrangements to either submit your homework early to me or have another student turn it in for you.

 That said, I understand that life gets in the way and sometimes homework doesn't get done on time.
 To accommodate this, I will drop your lowest two homework scores from the final calculation for your grade.
+If there is something that will cause you to miss more than two weeks worth of homework, please get in contact with me as early as possible.

 Quiz Policy
 ====